ORelio/Sound-Manager/README.md

 * Existing `imageres.dll` is moved to `imageres.dll.old` since it is in use by the system
 * `imageres.dll.bak` is copied to `imageres.dll` and its `WAV` resourse is updated

 This feature requires administrator privileges.
 If enabled, SoundManager will show an [UAC](https://en.wikipedia.org/wiki/User_Account_Control) prompt on launch.
 Due to `imageres.dll` files being used by the system, SoundManager might not be able to patch the startup sound more than once between each system reboot.
+Also, major system updates might revert the startup sound to its original state and/or break the patch mechanism.

+Initially implemented using [Resource Hacker](https://www.angusj.com/resourcehacker/), SoundManager now patches the DLL directly using the Windows API ([BeginUpdateResource](http://msdn.microsoft.com/en-us/library/windows/desktop/ms648030%28v=vs.85%29.aspx), [UpdateResource](http://msdn.microsoft.com/en-us/library/windows/desktop/ms648049%28v=vs.85%29.aspx), [EndUpdateResource](http://msdn.microsoft.com/en-us/library/windows/desktop/ms648032%28v=vs.85%29.aspx)) to replace the startup sound.
+This allows seamless patching on newer system versions that implement a [distinct resource file for the DLL](https://answers.microsoft.com/en-us/windows/forum/all/workaround-for-changing-the-windows-1011-startup/b15dd438-42c7-471c-bc86-2e5fb0fa4037) `imageres.dll.mun`.

-### Windows 8+ startup and shutdown sounds
+### Windows 8+ shutdown, login, logoff sounds

-On Windows 8, the startup and shutdown sounds were removed for further [performance reasons](https://winaero.com/blog/how-to-play-the-logon-or-startup-sound-in-windows-8-1-or-windows-8/).
+On Windows 8, the shutdown sound was removed for further [performance reasons](https://winaero.com/blog/how-to-play-the-logon-or-startup-sound-in-windows-8-1-or-windows-8/), as well as the logon and logoff sounds.
 SoundManager can emulate the playback of these sounds by launching a background process on logon:

 * Process spawns an invisible window, mandatory for delaying system shutdown
 * Process plays Startup or Logon sound and goes inactive